 - Chaplain/Bereavement Services are available for individual and family counseling and spiritual support, support groups, and assistance with funeral arrangements.
 They also help with referrals to local clergy.
 UNC Hospice bereavement services are available to anyone in our community.
 Bereavement support is available for 13 months after a patient’s death.

 - Specially Trained Volunteers offer a wide range of services to hospice families, such as companionship and supportive listening, respite for caregivers, light housekeeping, and shopping.
-We have specially trained bereavement volunteers, licensed massage therapists and musicians who serve hospice families.
+We have specially trained bereavement volunteers and musicians who serve hospice families.
 All patient care volunteers receive a minimum of 15 hours of initial training.

 - Physical, Occupational, and Speech Therapy and Dietary Counseling Services are provided by licensed therapists or dietitians.